 The newest and fastest wine-growing region in Ontario, Prince Edward County is now home to nearly 40 wineries (with more on the way), many of which are independently owned.
 We wanted to spend a few hours sipping wine in various locations responsibly, so it made sense to contact Sandbanks Vacations & Tours, a company that offers wine tours and vacation rentals.

 Wolf, our guide intimately familiar with the history, wineries and people of the County, was informative and clearly well-connected in the tight-knit community.
-He drove us to five wineries during our half-day tour, regaling us with stories and leaving us tipsy by the end of the afternoon (we can only imagine what state we would have been in had we opted for the full-day tour!).
+He drove us to five wineries during our half-day tour, regaling us with stories and leaving us tipsy by the end of the afternoon (we can only imagine what state we would have been left in had we opted for the full-day tour).

 Our favourite stop by far was Karlo Estates where we sampled wines with small food pairings in the rustic setting of an old barn, surrounded by aged wood beams and oak barrels.